FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 In contrast to parts 1-8, we are using semicolons to terminate lines now, so we have added the rule [semi](https://eslint.org/docs/rules/semi) to check that.

 Now we can check that the linting rules are obeyed in JavaScript files in the <i>src</i> directory and in the <i>App.js</i> file by running <em>npm run lint</em>.
 We will be adding our future code to the <i>src</i> directory but because we haven't added any files there yet, we need the <eM>no-error-on-unmatched-pattern</em> flag.
-Also if possible integrate ESLint with your editor.
-If you are using Visual Studio Code you can do that by, going to the extensions section and checking that the ESLint extension is installed and enabled:
+Also, if possible, integrate ESLint with your editor.
+If you are using Visual Studio Code, you can do that by going to the extensions section and checking that the ESLint extension is installed and enabled:

 ![Visual Studio Code ESLint extensions](../../images/10/3.png)